Telestai-Project/telestai/src/test/README.md

 .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the raven-qt tests manually, launch `src/qt/test/test_raven-qt`
+To run the telestai-qt tests manually, launch `src/qt/test/test_raven-qt`

-To add more raven-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more telestai-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 To display progress information the unit tests should be run as follows: